-- (4) Private clubs or lodges. - (5) Photographic studios and interior decorating studios. - (6) Veterinary clinics and veterinary hospitals provided all activities are conducted within a permanently enclosed building. - (7) Establishments which perform personal services on the premises such as: beauty parlors, barber shops, repair shops (including watches, radio, television, shoe, and etc., but prohibiting major repair shops such as automotive, heavy equipment, large appliances, furniture and etc.), tailor shops, self-service laundries and cleaners, dry cleaning and laundry establishments provided cleaning equipment is used to service only the premises at which it is located. - (8) Stores of a generally recognized retail nature which supply commodities on the premises such as, but not limited to: groceries, meats, dairy products, baked goods or other foods, drugs, dry goods, clothing, notions and hardware. - (9) Free-standing restaurants and carry-out restaurants, and restaurants and carry out restaurants when attached to, and located within, a shopping center building complex.
+- (4) Private clubs or lodges. - (5) Photographic studios and interior decorating studios. - (6) Veterinary clinics and veterinary hospitals provided all activities are conducted within a permanently enclosed building. - (7) Personal Services.
+(Amended Ordinance 1745 11/4/21) - (8) Stores of a generally recognized retail nature which supply commodities on the premises such as, but not limited to: groceries, meats, dairy products, baked goods or other foods, drugs, dry goods, clothing, notions and hardware. - (9) Free-standing restaurants and carry-out restaurants, and restaurants and carry out restaurants when attached to, and located within, a shopping center building complex.
 Excluding drive-in, fast food restaurants, any restaurant with a drive-thru, any restaurant with a bar/lounge, and any restaurant open 24 hours.
 (Amended Ordinance 1425 9/24/98) (Amended Ordinance 1699 12/27/18) - (10) Accessory uses customarily incidental to any of the above permitted uses.
 (Amended Ordinance 1280 5/22/89) (Amended Ordinance 1699 12/27/18)